LFaesz/LFaesz/README.md

 ###  About me! ⬇

 <p>Hey!
-My name is Lucas Faes, I am 16 years old and I live in São Paulo, Brazil!
-On my free time, I like to playing games 🎮, I watch movies and series 🍕, I also practiced sports ⚽ before pandemic, And of course, I love technology! <p>
+My name is Lucas Faes, I am 17 years old and I live in São Paulo, Brazil!
+On my free time, I like to playing games 🎮, I watch movies and series 🍕, I also practiced sports ⚽, And of course, I love technology! <p>
-I'm a student of the second year of the high school and I'm doing a tecnic curse about systems development at ETEC! 💻
+I'm a student of the third year of the high school and I'm doing a tecnic curse about systems development at ETEC! 💻

 ### Skills! ⬇
 ## Front-end
 + HTML5/CSS3
 + JavaScript
 ## Back-end
++ PHP
 + Java
+## DataBases
++ MongoDB
++ MySQL

 ### Connect with me! ⬇